Updated November 2022!

-If you check my Instagram, you’ll see quite clearly that one of my favourite things to do in London is to get myself to a cocktail bar!
-I have many favourites, and a to-visit list for recommended places.
-This short list is generally for the more special occasions, where you’ll be paying on average at least around £10-15.00 per cocktail but you’ll be somewhere very fancy and beautiful and worth it for that money!
-Also thrown in a couple of places I think are just as lovely on a day to day level, that do a great happy hour or come up from time to time with offers.
+I love a cocktail in a special place, and keep an ongoing a to-visit list for places I’m recommended!
+This list is generally for the more special occasions, where you’ll be paying on average at least around £10-15.00 per cocktail, but you’ll be somewhere very fancy and worth it for that money!
+Have also thrown in a couple of places I think are just as lovely on a day to day level, that do a great happy hour or come up from time to time with offers for a special London cocktail.
 For that date, that special anniversary, or simply when you just need to celebrate being in London!
 You only live once, right?

 Small but totally dreamy, I feel very smug indeed that this beauty sits on my doorstep in Stoke Newington.
 Step off the rather meh looking high street into this true 1920’s oasis.
 The owner has thought of every little detail, nothing of its decor has been scrimped on, the staff are wonderful and the cocktails are gorgeous.

 On Thursdays the cocktails are just £5.00, plenty of cosy seating space, and the bar has many fab cinema and dance style events.
 Couldn’t recommend it more!
 The most special of London cocktail places.

 2) Hotel Cafe Royale (Central London: Piccadily Circus Tube)

 We tried huge G&T’s such as Monkey 47 and Dods- £19 each with service charge included and some olives and light bar snacks were provided by the attentive staff.
 Great for photos throughout the elegant and impressive foyer areas, and really genuinely lovely staff.